maksymsur/spltr/README.md

 **STEP 5.1:** Now let's instantiate a Spltr object by including **`X,y`** datasets into it.

 No data normalization procedures will be applied just to avoid overloading of this example.
-Although, applying different types of normalization and creating separate Spltr objects for every of the predefined train-test (validation) datasets may lead to an interesting training mechanics and results.
+Although, using different types of normalization and creating separate Spltr objects for every of the predefined train-test (validation) datasets may lead to an interesting training mechanics and results.

 ```python